ThimbleFire/Blackhole-Inferno/README.md

-2D/3D roguelike set in space.
+3D roguelike set in space.

 Todo
 * add a meter to indicate speed of the ship
 * add particles to indicate velocity
-* figure out how to implement a 2D tilemap in 3D space

-By default the camera is in perspective mode.
-While the camera is zoomed out the tilemap is transparent and disabled.
-On mouse-wheel zoom-in, the tilemap is instructed to face the camera and the camera becomes orthogonal.
-The user can then not orbit the camera until they zoom back out, hiding the tilemap and, once fully transparent, restoring the camera to perspective.
+* add a planet texture to the planet
+* add ship stuff
+  * add a spaceship
+  * make it so when you zoom in close enough the roof of the ship fades out
+  * add a 3D tilemap grid for the inside of the ship
+  * add models for the various facilities
+  * add crew and crew behaviour
 * load and unload zones
 * add warping between universes
 * recruit crew